-Employment Opportunities with the College of Osteopathic Medicine can be found on Liberty University’s Human Resources site.
+Employment Opportunities with Liberty University College of Osteopathic Medicine (LUCOM) can be found on Liberty University’s Human Resources site.

-The successful candidate(s) must have a M.D. or D.O.
-Degree, current board certification and be in good standing with the state and federal regulatory and licensing agencies.
+The successful candidate(s) must have a terminal degree unless otherwise noted, current board certification and be in good standing with the state and federal regulatory and licensing agencies.
 All clinical faculty members are expected to contribute significantly to the collaborative development of interdisciplinary, integrative and competency-based medical curricula, to the medical service, medical outreach and leadership commitments of the college.
 Liberty University is an EOE.

 The University is an Equal Opportunity Employer.
 We believe it is our moral and legal obligation to meet the responsibility of ensuring that all management practices regarding employees are conducted in a nondiscriminatory manner.

 In compliance with Title VII of the 1964 Civil Rights Act, and other applicable federal and state statutes, all recruiting, hiring, training, and promoting for all job classifications will be administered without regard to race, color, ancestry, age, sex, national origin, pregnancy or childbirth, disability, military veteran status or other applicable status protected by law, including state of employment protected classes.
 It is, therefore, our policy and intention to evaluate all employees and prospective employees strictly according to the requirements of the job.

 All personnel related activities such as compensation, benefits, transfers, job classification, assignments, working conditions, educational assistance, terminations, layoffs, and return from layoffs, and all other terms, conditions and privileges of employment will be administered without regard to race, color, ancestry, age, sex, national origin, pregnancy or childbirth, disability, military veteran status or other applicable status protected by law, including all applicable state of employment protected classes.